mxdws/singlepageinfo/index.md

 ## Conclusion

 Maybe I've written too much about this, or over-estimated your interest, but it's a vast topic with so many misconceptions.
-If you;'ve got an interest in it, there is quite a broad target to aim for, and some of the technical sides of it are smaller bumps in the road than you first think.
+If you've got an interest in Data Science, there is quite a broad target to aim for, and some of the technical sides of it are smaller bumps in the road than you first think.

 Hope it helps :-)